Coronavirus lockdowns: Who they affect and what you need to know

 New Jersey Gov. Phil Murphy announced statewide measures to restrict all nonessential business on Monday from 8 p.m. to 5 a.m., and in California, seniors over 65 years old are asked to stay indoors.
 Local governments that make up the San Francisco Bay Area are also directing residents to voluntarily "shelter in place" except for essential errands like grocery shopping.

-Many other states like New York, Ohio, Illinois and Connecticut are limiting a combination of measures, like restaurants and bars to just delivery and takeout for food orders and closing down casinos, gyms and movie theaters.
+Many other states, including New York, Ohio, Illinois and Connecticut, are rolling out a combination of measures, such as limiting restaurants and bars to just delivery and takeout for food orders and closing casinos, gyms and movie theaters.
 On Monday, President Tump also issued federal guidelines that include self-isolating as much as possible, especially for vulnerable populations.

 These directives and measures raise a lot of questions: Who can go outside and when?
 How will the rules be enforced?
 What does it mean for people who need to care for others?
 In many cases, these practices are county-, city- or state-specific and are still evolving.
 For now, here's what we know.